Jona-Walpert/Jona-Walpert/README.md

 - 🔭 I’m currently working on getting a good programmer and hacker
 - 🌱 I’m currently learning ethical hacking and python(numpy)
 - 💬 Ask me about electronics related stuff(not too difficult questions please)
-- 📫 How to reach me: comming soon (then propably over discord)
+- 📫 How to reach me: discord: Walpert-contact #3379
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I'm actually a student